Health & Nutrition· Updated 14 min read

 Texture-Based Meal Categories

 Most adults with restrictive eating have strong texture preferences.
 Instead of organizing meals by food group (which rarely aligns with how picky eaters think about food), organize by texture profile.
 Identify which category you fall into and start there.
+If you are unsure where to begin, our guide on what to cook when you have no idea can help.

 Soft and Smooth Meals